 CULTURAL SUMMIT & AGM

-This Year’s Clans of Ireland Cultural Summit & AGM is scheduled for: 12th & 13th April 2024
+The Clans of Ireland Cultural Summit & AGM took place on the 12th & 13th April 2024

-The theme for this year’s cultural summit is “The historic building / monuments / sites associated with Ireland’s clans”.
+The theme for the 2024 cultural summit was “The historic building / monuments / sites associated with Ireland’s clans”.

-On Friday 12th April, Clans of Ireland will lead a guided tour of the world heritage site of Newgrange – Brú na Bóinne.
+On Friday 12th April, Clans of Ireland led a guided tour of the world heritage site of Newgrange – Brú na Bóinne.

 Newgrange is a neolithic monument set in the Boyne Valley, Co.
 Meath and is the jewel in the crown of Ireland’s ancient east.
 Newgrange was constructed around 5,200 years ago and is older that Stonehenge and the great pyramids of Giza.

 Much more than a passage tomb, Newgrange is recognised to be a place of astrological, spiritual, religious and ceremonial importance that has a special place in the history and mythology of Ireland.
-Through its unique construction, Newgrange receives the winter solstice sunlight to illuminate the mysteries of this place of legend and by joining us on the 12th April, you too can immerse yourself in the wonders of this ancient site.
+Through its unique construction, Newgrange receives the winter solstice sunlight to illuminate the mysteries of this place of legend.

-On Saturday 13th April, the Clans of Ireland AGM and Cultural Summit will take place at the St. Stephen’s Green Club, Dublin.
+On Saturday 13th April, the Clans of Ireland AGM and Cultural Summit took place at the St. Stephen’s Green Club, Dublin.

-The day will conclude with an evening reception and gala dinner.
+The day concluded with an evening reception and gala dinner.

-Stay in touch with our Facebook page for all upcoming events.
+Stay in touch with our Facebook page and YouTube channel for images and videos of our speakers and the day’s events and for information on our upcoming events.

 Dr. Simon Egan